 The Commission report goes on to say:

-While these programs [Medicare Advantage] may be capable of reducing spending relative to the FFS [Part A and B fee-for-service] program, whether they actually produce substantial savings depends heavily on how they are structured.
+While these programs [Medicare Advantage] may be capable of reducing spending relative to the FFS [Part A and B fee-for-service] program, whether they produce substantial savings depends heavily on how they are structured.

 A complete read of the Commission’s 2020 report shows that considerable effort is being put into restructuring Medicare Advantage to bring further savings to the government.
-And the number one way to achieve more savings is to get more Medicare beneficiaries into the private insurance program and out of the fee-for-service coverage originally set up by the government.
+The number one way to achieve more savings is to get more Medicare beneficiaries into the private insurance program and out of the fee-for-service coverage originally set up by the government.

 MedicareWire is not claiming that there is anything nefarious going on inside CMS.
-What we’re saying is that the government’s efforts to save taxpayer money through the Medicare Advantage program have created a distinct bias in the beneficiaryA person who has health care insurance through the Medicare or Medicaid programs. information that CMS publishes (i.e., Medicare & You).
+We’re saying that the government’s efforts to save taxpayer money through the Medicare Advantage program have created a distinct bias in the beneficiary information that CMS publishes (i.e., Medicare & You).

 For this very reason, what the government is not telling Medicare beneficiaries about traditional Medicare coverage versus Medicare Advantage needs to be said.
 How else can beneficiaries make one of the most important decisions of their life?